What can I sue my landlord for?

 - Example: In May you text your landlord requesting they repair a leaky toilet.
 In July, your landlord completes the repair.
 Your water bill for June is $250.
 Your water bill is usually $100.
 You may ask that the landlord pay $150 for the high water bill for the period of time that the reported leak was not repaired.

 - Emergency Repairs.
 If you paid for emergency repairs after telling your landlord about the emergency repair issue, you may sue your landlord for the cost of labor and materials.
-For more information about getting your landlord to make repairs or deducting repair costs from your rent, click here.

 - Example: The sewer line cracks and sewage starts flowing into your basement.
 Your landlord does not respond to phone calls, emails or text messages.
 You call an emergency plumber and pay them $500 to repair the sewer line.
 You may ask the landlord to pay you for the cost of the repair.

 - Emergency Accommodations.
-If you could not physically remain in your rental property due to an emergency that you did not cause, you may sue your landlord for the cost of meals and accommodations.
+If you can not physically remain in your rental property due to an emergency that you did not cause, you may sue your landlord for the cost of meals and accommodations.